On vanishing criteria of $L^2$-Betti numbers of groups: Proof of Theorem

 \begin{proof} All conditions from \cref{defn: SMRF} follow easily except for the last one.
 So assume that

 is an exact sequence of $\mathbb{C}[G/N]$-modules.
 Then we have two associated short exact sequences

-Finally, taking dimensions in the long exact sequences derived by extending scalars along with \cref{prop: control_dim_modules} ends the proof. \end{proof}
+Since $\ker g = \im f$, taking dimensions in the long exact sequences derived by extending scalars along with \cref{prop: control_dim_modules} ends the proof. \end{proof}

 \begin{rem} This last result gives a new interpretation of Sauer and Thom's theorem.
-Indeed, if $\beta_k^{(2)}(N)$ vanishes, then taking $M=\mathbb{C}$ in \cref{prop: control_dim_modules} we get that $\beta_k^{(2)}(G)$ vanishes too.
+Indeed, if $\beta_k^{(2)}(N)$ vanishes, then taking $M=\mathbb{C}$ in \cref{prop: control_dim_modules} implies that $\beta_k^{(2)}(G)$ vanishes too.
 Otherwise, we are reduce to show that the above Sylvester module rank function $\dim_{G,N}$ vanishes at $\mathbb{C}$. \end{rem}

 We are now ready to present a proof of \cref{thm: module_beta_k} which relies in a combination of \cref{prop: control_dim_modules}, which ensures that certain module has finite dimension, and \cref{thm: finite_dim_ind_zero_dim}, to compress the dimension to zero.